GunioRobot/tootsie/README.md

 Tranz
 =====

 Tranz is a simple audio/video/image transcoding/modification application written in Ruby.
-It can transcode audio, video and images between different formats, and also perform basic manipulations such as rescaling or quality reduction.
+It can transcode audio, video and images between different formats, and also perform basic manipulations such as scaling.

 Tranz has the following external dependencies:

 * FFmpeg for transcoding of video and audio.
 * ImageMagick/GraphicsMagick for image conversion.
 * Amazon S3 for loading and storage of files (optional).
-* Amazon Simple Queue Service for internal job queue management.
+* Amazon Simple Queue Service for internal job queue management (optional).

 Overview
 --------